babashka/tools-deps-native/README.md

 ## Why

 Not needing a JVM for dependency resolution and downloading can speed up things (you don't pay the startup time).
-I might want to use this for `babashka.deps`, the namespace in babashka that downloads deps from clojars that can be used in scripts, but it might also have other use cases.
+I might want to use this for [babashka.deps](https://book.babashka.org/#babashkadeps), the namespace in babashka that downloads deps from clojars that can be used in scripts, but it might also have other use cases.